-Péter Braun (76) earned a degree in electrical engineering from the Technical University of Budapest.
+Péter Braun earned a degree in electrical engineering from the Technical University of Budapest.
 Between 1954 and 1989 he worked for the Research Institute for Electrical Energy, with his last position there being head of department.
 After that, he was the managing director of K&H Bank Rt., working in its Computer and Information Centre.
-He is a member of GIRO Rt.'s Board of Directors, and was Deputy CEO of OTP Bank Plc. from 1993 until his retirement in 2001.
+He was Deputy CEO of OTP Bank from 1993 until his retirement in 2001.
 Since the second half of 2009 he has been the chairman of the Chief Information Officers' Association (VISZ).
 He has been a member of OTP Bank's Board of Directors since 1997.